paulo-bettencourt/node-js-express-worldwide-university-database/README.md

 A database with universities from all over the world plus a list of countries.

+This GitHub repository contains the NodeJS Express server for the Angular application located at https://github.com/paulo-bettencourt/worldwide-university-database.

+The server is responsible for handling server-side logic and interacting with databases, and it is built using the minimal and flexible Express web application framework.
+The FE app uses several technologies, including Angular, TypeScript, Angular Material, RxJS, Bootstrap, and Firebase.
+This repository serves as a back-end component for the Worldwide University Database Angular app, providing a robust set of features for building web and mobile applications.

 ## Development server

 Run `node server.js` for a dev server.
 The server will be hosted at `http://localhost:3000/`.